 See Workup for more detail.

 BN includes regularly occurring compensatory behaviors that are intended to rid the body of the excess calories consumed during eating binges.
-BN is distinguished from the recently delineated syndrome of binge-eating disorder, in which no regular or consistent compensatory behavior accompanies the bingeing episodes.
-Although the DSM-5 describes that compensatory behaviors may include purging and/or nonpurging behaviors (see below), in contrast to earlier DSM editions, DSM-5 no longer maintains specific purging and nonpurging subtypes.
-The frequent association of cigarette smoking with BN may at times reflect compensatory behavior, in that nicotine use appears to suppress, whereas smoking cessation provokes, weight gain in some individuals.
+BN is distinguished from the recently established binge eating disorder (BED), in which no regular or consistent compensatory behavior accompanies the binging episodes.
+Although the DSM-5-TR describes that compensatory behaviors may include purging and/or non-purging behaviors (see below), in contrast to earlier DSM editions, DSM-5-TR no longer maintains specific purging and non-purging subtypes.

 BN is characterized by frequent episodes of binge eating associated with emotional distress and a sense of loss of control.